codeonlyjs/website/content/guide/templateTransitions.md

 The `duration` is specified in milliseconds and can be:

 * A single value used for both the entering and leaving phase of the transition
-* An array of two values, where [0] the duration for the entering phase and [1] for the leaving.
+* An array of two values, where [0] is the duration of the entering phase and [1] of the leaving.
 * A callback that returns one of the above.

 ### subtree

-By default when watching for a transitions to complete, the entire sub-tree of the contained elements are monitored for animations.
+By default when watching for a transition to complete, the entire sub-tree of the contained elements are monitored for animations.

 If a transition only affects the immediate child elements contained within it, the `subtree` property can be set to `false` to only monitor those elements.

-This can be used in situations where animated elements either
+This can be used in situations where:

-* have a very deep sub-tree that might be expensive to monitor, or
+* elements have a very deep sub-tree that might be expensive to monitor, or
-* have other unrelated transitions and animations that might confuse the end of transition detection.
+* helements ave other unrelated transitions and animations that might confuse the end of transition detection.